OniScrooge/linked-blog-starter-md/Term 5/COSC 2425/Chapter 1/Computer Organization - Chapter 1.md

 	- How does a computer work?
 - Computer architecture
 	- Logical aspects of system implementation as seen by the programmer (e.g., instruction sets, instruction formats, data types, addressing modes).
+	- Many desktop computers utilize the _peripheral component interconnect_ bus standard in which the system augments its main bus with dedicated I/O buses using expansion slots.
 	- How do I design a computer?
 - Measurements of capacity and speed
 	- Kilo- (K) = 1 thousand = 103 and 210